Commodities House Investments Ltd (HSA Group)

 -

-The PIL Group reports that it sources indirectly from third-party mills across Malaysia and Indonesia, however this does not clearly cover all sister companies.
+The PIL Group reports that it sources directly from third-party mills located in Malaysia and Indonesia.

 -